-PITCH_IT 4TH EDITION is a workshop programme for emerging directors, writers, and producers who are based in the Republic of Croatia, the Czech Republic, Germany, Hungary, the Republic of Serbia, and the Slovak Republic and aims to support your first steps in the film industry.
+PITCH_IT 5TH EDITION is a workshop programme for emerging directors, writers, and producers who are based in Bosnia and Herzegovina, Bulgaria, the Republic of Croatia, the Czech Republic, Germany, Hungary, Romania, the Republic of Serbia, the Slovak Republic and Turkey and aims to support their first steps in the film industry.
 The project is a collaboration between Filmakademie Baden-Württemberg and Goethe-Institut funded by the programme „Perspektive Donau” of the Foundation Baden-Württemberg Stiftung.

 My film "Goodbye, Little Gal, Goodbye" takes three best friends (in their 20s) on nostalgic road trip to a Czech folk festival.
 As they bond through memories of their past, they must confront the reality of their present - facing personal struggles and redefining their complex friendship.